michael-m-2983/veritas/README.md

 ## TODO

+- [ ] Add a way to list all the sets owned by a single user
 - [ ] Improve UX on mobile
 - [ ] Add additional ways to review content, e.g. matching, written, MCQ